News | Sign Up | A LEVER FOR SCALE

 Permanent State Funding Stream Dedicated to Early Childhood: Yes

 Money paid to the state by casino operators in excess of amounts required by certain statutes is used to support the goals of the child care Step Up to Quality program.
 New legislation in 2023 moved funding for these activities from the Ohio Department of Jobs and Family Services (ODJFS) to the Ohio Department of Children and Youth (ODCY).
-The appropriation for FY 24 was $13 million (a decrease from $20 million in FY23).
+The appropriation is typically in excess of $10 million.

 Political Alignment: Aligned Republican